generation-software/screwdriver-cd-guide/docs/contributing/index.md

 Screwdriver is a "distributed" project where each component sits in its own GitHub Repo.
 If you're not sure what repositories you need to change, please refer to our [Where to Contribute doc](./where-to-contribute).
-For pointers on developing, checkout the [Getting Started Developing docs](./getting-started-developing).
+For pointers on developing, checkout the [Development docs](./getting-started-developing).

 Our documentation, however, is centralized at